MySQL® settings

 STRICT_ALL_TABLES

-: Enable strict SQL mode for all engines. -
+: Enables strict SQL mode for all storage engines. -

 STRICT_TRANS_TABLES

-: Enable strict SQL mode for all transactional engines and, when possible, for non-transactional engines. -
+: Enables strict SQL mode for all transactional storage engines and, when possible, for non-transactional ones. -

 TIME_TRUNCATE_FRACTIONAL

-: Enables truncation of a fractional part when inserting aTIME,DATE, orTIMESTAMPvalue into a column that has fewer fractional digits (by default, MySQL® uses rounding instead of truncation). -
+: Enables truncation of a fractional part when inserting aTIME,DATE, orTIMESTAMPvalue into a column that has fewer fractional digits.
+By default, MySQL® uses rounding rather than truncation. -

 ANSI